welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/_playground/TUTORIALS.md

 ```
 create a mermaid diagram from the hand-drawn-architecture.jpg file in this folder.
 Keep all components at the original position.
 Note that ECR is outside the VPC.
 ```
-### Prompts to execute In Q Desktop, Q CLI, Kiro, ...
 ```
 create a drawio diagram from the hand-drawn-architecture.jpg file in this folder.
 Keep all components at the original position.
 ```
-### Prompts to execute In Q Desktop, Q CLI, Kiro, ...
 ```
 can you generate application from the hand-drawn-architecture.jpg file (I want the code of the lambdas to be written in python and the infrastructure as code with the python cdk v2).
 ```
-### Prompts to execute In Q Desktop, Q CLI, Kiro, ...
 ```
 can you generate application from the hand-drawn-architecture.jpg file (I want the code of the lambdas to be written in python and the infrastructure as code with the python cdk v2).
 Keep it simple, don't add more than necessary, stick to the diagram intent.
 ```